olasson/Term3-P1-CarND-Path-Planning-Project/Model Documentation.md

 Other relevant files: `spline.h`

-The `generate_trajectory` function takes in information about the ego car, an action, map waypoints and previous paths (to feed points to simulator while a new trajectory is generated).
+The `generate_trajectory()` function takes in information about the ego car, an action, map waypoints and previous paths (to feed points to simulator while a new trajectory is generated).

 The overall method used is to use `spline.h` to compute a smooth trajectory.
+An alternative method is to use a Jerk Minimizing Trajectory (JMT).
+Both are mentioned in the course material, but I chose the spline method for my project.

+The Frenet coordinates s(t) and d(t) are passed to the `getXY()` function from `helpers.h`, along with the map waypoints.
+It returns cartesian coordinates

 ## Conclusion